-English Proficiency Requirements ^{1} TOEFL (iBT) IELTS MELAB PTE CERL (Common European Framework for Language) UNDERGRADUATE 70 or higher 6.0 overall band score or higher 75 or higher 50 or higher B2 or higher GRADUATE 80 or higher 6.5 overall band score or higher 75 or higher 58 or higher B2 or higher
+English Proficiency Requirements ^{1} TOEFL (iBT) IELTS MELAB PTE CERL (Common European Framework for Language) Duolingo English Test UNDERGRADUATE 70 or higher 6.0 overall band score or higher 75 or higher 50 or higher B2 or higher 50 or Higher GRADUATE 80 or higher 6.5 overall band score or higher 75 or higher 58 or higher B2 or higher 60 or Higher

 Students who do not meet the minimum scores by a small margin may request a Cleary University conducted English proficiency interview for full admission.
-The requirements may be waived for: 1) applicants whose native language is English are not required to complete a proficiency test; 2) applicants who have completed at least two years of post-secondary full-time study - as defined by the home institution, in a country where English is the primary language and at an institution where English is the medium of instruction, within five years of the proposed term of initial enrollment - are not required to complete a proficiency test.
-Documentation as to these conditions is required; 3) students who have completed at least one semester of English Composition at a U.S. college or university (at a course level of 100 or higher) with a grade of "B" or higher (4-point GPA scale).
+The requirements may be waived In certain circumstances: 1) Applicants whose native language is English are not required to complete a proficiency test; 2) Applicants who have completed at least two years of post-secondary full-time study - as defined by the home institution - in a country where English is the primary language and at an institution where English is the medium of instruction, within five years of the proposed term of initial enrollment - are not required to complete a proficiency test.
+Documentation as to these conditions is required; 3) Students who have completed at least one semester of English Composition at a U.S. college or university (at a course level of 100 or higher) with a grade of "B" or higher (4-point GPA scale).

 - All exam scores must be less than 2 years old. - 2.
-Evidence of readily available financial resources adequate to sustain monetary obligations in the United States - 3.
-The ability to secure the proper visa to study in the United States - Submit an official transcripts (sent directly from the institution attended to Cleary University) for all secondary and postsecondary programs and/or coursework.
-Transcripts not in English MUST be accompanied by certified word-for-word translation. - 5.
-Completion of all necessary forms (steps 1-7) available on our Web site-international admissions
+Evidence of readily available financial resources adequate to sustain monetary obligations in the United States. - 3.
+The ability to secure the proper visa to study in the United States. - 4.
+Submit an official transcript (sent directly from the institution attended to Cleary University) for all secondary and post-secondary programs and/or coursework.
+Transcripts not in English MUST be accompanied by certified, word-for-word translation. - 5.
+Completion of all necessary forms (steps 1-7) available on our website under International Admissions.

-Cleary University's 100% on-line programs are available to international students who remain outside of the United States.
+Cleary University's 100% online programs are available to international students who remain outside of the United States.
 Students must meet the admission requirements as outlined above for the appropriate category and must prove proficiency in the English language as outlined in requirement #1 for International students.